Last Updated on 23/12/2020

-I’ve been on the road in New Zealand now for almost two weeks.
-Granted it’s nothing in travelling terms but during this time I have already spent the night in at least eight different hostels and I’m starting to notice a pattern, and it’s not the less than satisfactory WiFi connection.
+If you’ve been backpacking for a while, you’ll soon start to see a pattern, and it’s not the less than satisfactory WiFi connection.
 I’m talking, of course, about the hostel dwellers; the guests.
-Hostels are well-known hubs for travellers from all walks of life but it seems that no matter where you go in the world, you will always come across these familiar set of characters wherever you stay.
+No matter where you go in the world, you’re guaranteed to come across these familiar set of characters in any hostel you stay at:

 The Party People